Social Work

 SOWK 3202.
 Gen Practice of Social Work II.
 3-0-3 Units.

 This course is intended to help students acquire the knowledge, values and skills to work successfully with groups on the micro, mezzo and macro levels.
 This course examines the dynamics of the small group.
 Different theoretical conceptualizations of the role of the social worker in the group are discussed.
 Concepts such as group norms, roles, and leadership are examined with a focus on social work values and ethics.
 There is a special focus on work with community and in community groups.
 Problem identification, interviewing, assessment, intervention and evaluation of practice with groups.
-Record keeping in social service agencies.
-Requires exercises and demonstration of skills through simulation learning experiences.(S)
+Requires demonstration of skills through simulation learning experiences.(S)

 Prerequisites: Admission to the BSW upper division, SOWK 3201.